microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 }
 ```

 The downside of this is that it provides a less clean story to our card authors.
-They now have two ways to specify a label, and without reading the documentation it would not be clear that one option results in host formatting being applied and the other doesn't.
+They would now have two ways to specify a label, and without reading the documentation it would not be clear that one option results in host formatting being applied and the other doesn't.
 If, for example, a card author wants to emphasize a particular word, and uses a RichTextBlock to highlight that word, they might unknowingly opt themselves out of host formatting.

 ##### Non-adjacent labels
 Another note about labelFor is that this approach doesn’t require the label to be near the input it labels.
 In many cases, this may be confusing to users if use incorrectly by card authors.
 However, we should consider if there are valid scenarios for this use case.
 Possible scenarios that I could come up with include: